 On my most recent Pleasure Island getaway, I noticed a number of tech bros added to the usual mix of frat boys and bachelor partiers.
 Rumor has it that one of the island’s old salt mines is being turned into a data center powered by renewable energy, i.e., donkey shit.

 On Pleasure Island, I hide my grey hair by sporting a backwards baseball cap like the locals do.
-When I’m feeling extra sassy, I wear it sideways at a jaunty angle.
+When I’m feeling sassy, I turn it sideways at a jaunty angle.

 Admittedly, me trying to speak ‘bro’ is ri-donkulous.
 But I believe when you visit a foreign land, it’s impolite not to learn a few words of the native tongue.